 Based on a combination of context and user behavior prediction, the recommendation engine can:

-- play on the engagement of the user
+- Play on the engagement of the User

-- shape his experience according to his expressed preferences and behavior on-site.
+- Shape his experience according to his expressed preferences and behavior on-site.

 Knowing what the customer needs is one of the foundational elements of retail.
 That's market basket analysis in action.
 Big data allows calculating the probabilities of various outcomes and decisions with a small margin of error.

-- Suggest additional products on eCommerce platforms;
+- Suggesting extra products on eCommerce platforms

 Ad Fraud is one of the biggest problems of the Ad Tech industry.
 The statistics claim that from 10% to 30% of activity in advertising is fraudulent.